tripadvisor tripadvisor tripadvisor

 Jubilee tour in golf cart: relics and martyrs

-Our Jubilee tour in Golf Cart starts at 9:50am in front of the Basilica San Clemente (Holy Mary in Via Lata), where you will meet the guide who’ll lead you through the underground passages.
-The Basilica offers the unique opportunity of experiencing different levels of Rome’s past.
-Below the church, finished in the Middle Ages, you’ll find another IV Century church containing some of the world’s finest medieval frescos and the relics of Saint Clemens, third Christian Pope, who died as a martyr around !00 A.D.
+Our Jubilee tour in Golf Cart starts at 9:50am in front of the Basilica San Clemente (Holy Mary in Via Lata), then you will meet the guide who’ll lead you through the underground passages.
+The Basilica offers the unique opportunity of experiencing different levels of Romes past.
+Below the church, finished in the Middle Ages, you’ll find another IV Century church containing some of the world’s finest medieval frescoes and the relics of Saint Clemens, third Christian Pope, who died as a martyr around !00 A.D.

-The next stop of this Golf cart Jubilee tour is the Basilica Santa Croce in Gerusalemme (Holy Cross in Jerusalem), one of the seven churches hit on the traditional pilgrimage route.
+Then the next stop of this Golf Cart Jubilee tour is the Basilica Santa Croce in Gerusalemme (Holy Cross in Jerusalem), one of the seven churches hit on the traditional pilgrimage route.
 The basilica houses several relics traditionally associated with the Passion: the Titulus Crocis, the panel hung on Christ’s Cross, two thorns of the Crown, a nail, and three fragments of the True Cross.

 Entry tickets included.